Ahmad43A/cyberSecurity-projects-scripts/README.md

 # cyberSecurity-projects-scripts
-a repository containing scripts and projects related to cybersecurity in python language(mostly)
+a repository containing scripts and projects related to cybersecurity journey in python language(mostly)